joshea628/Get-Your-Asana-Mat/README.md

 ## Background and Motivation

 Yoga has been a huge part of my life, it's something that grounds me and has made me a more patient person.
-When thinking about project ideas, I wanted to do something that applied to my life in some way.
-While I'm not usually wondering which pose I am doing, I thought it could be super useful for people learning yoga.
+I hope to become a Data Science Yoga Teacher and thought that a yoga pose classifier could be super useful for people learning yoge, who are not very familiar with pose names.
+The longterm goal for this project is to add in the whole range of Asanas, but will start with just 2 poses: mountain and downward dog.

 ## Data

-The images I'm using for this project have been found on the internet, collected by a user: and shared on Reddit, and the rest of the images I collected from a google image search and from friends and classmates.
+The images I'm using for this project have been found on the internet, collected and shared by a reddit user, and the rest of the images I collected from a google image search, friends, and classmates.

  - The downdog class has 234 images.
  - The mountain class has 232 images.
- - The halfmoon class has __ images.

 I created a pipeline to read in the URLs to the images, convert the images to greyscale, and resize to 43 pixels.